|

 seafloor.
 Exploring sandy bottoms or nooks and

-crannies by throwing fish bubbles can result
+crannies by throwing fish bubbles can sometimes reveal hearts for extra health or forks

 and pipes for bonus points.
 Essentially, if